Utah officials secretly looked into female athlete's gender

 “The school went back to kindergarten,” Spatafore said, “and she’d always been a female.”

-Spatafore refused to reveal the student’s grade, school or sport to protect her identity.
-He said the student and her family weren’t told because it might be offensive to them and that the parents would have been contacted “if needed.”
+Spatafore declined to reveal the student’s grade, school or sport to protect her identity.
+He said the student and her family were not told about the investigation because it might be offensive to them and that the parents would have been contacted “if needed.”

 Lawmakers didn’t question the process during the hearing, the Tribune reported.